 Technique used – Rubbed a comb on a rough surface

-The evergreen classic from the evergreen film starring Kishore Kumar used a comb to produce a rustling sound for one of the music sequences.
-Well, today producing such customized sounds is easy with just a click, but remember those were the days when artists used their creativity to the maximum.
+The evergreen classic from this film starring Kishore Kumar used a comb to produce a rustling sound for one of the musical sequences.
+Producing such customized sounds today is easy with just a click, but those were the days when artists used their creativity to the maximum.
 No doubt, R.D.
 Burman is one of the most revered music directors.

 Hoga Tumse Pyara Kaun

 Technique used – Rubbed sandpaper and knocked bamboo sticks